aryx/principia-softwarica/readme.txt

 architectures.
 We chose x86 because it's the most common desktop machine (and also it's not that bad according to Linus: http://yarchive.net/comp/linux/x86.html).
-We chose ARM because it is far simpler and elegant than x86 (RISC are usually better than CISC);
+We chose ARM because it is far simpler and elegant than x86 (RISC are usually better than CISC).
-ARM is as simple as MIPS and it's alive as it is the most common mobile machine (it's in every phone and also in the raspberry PI!).
+We chose ARM over MIPS because ARM is almost as simple as MIPS but it's far more alive as it is the most common mobile machine (it's in every phone and also in the raspberry PI!).

 related work:
  - GNU (Richard Stallman et al.)